inkarkat/vim-asciinema/README.md

 Duration in seconds that a timed comment is shown before it's cleared again.

-Minimum duration in seconds to the next record that :AsciinemaInsertTimedCommentAtCursor et al. accept, so that the comment is actually readable.
-Use :AsciinemaExtendTimedCommentAtCursor et al. if the next record follows too quickly.
+Minimum duration in seconds to the next frame that :AsciinemaInsertTimedCommentAtCursor et al. accept, so that the comment is actually readable.
+Use :AsciinemaExtendTimedCommentAtCursor et al. if the next frame follows too quickly.

 The default row, col for the :AsciinemaInsertCommentAtPosition commands; the default is the terminal's upper left corner: